Chapter 1 : Welcome

 “Maybe, it’s just unlike her to not tell me she wouldn’t be around,” Lily said.
 Her eyes were still on the Ravenclaw table.

 “Isn’t that her there?”
 Florence said.
-She rolled her eyes and pointed to where a tall girl with blonde hair was walking into the Great Hall with Professor Flitwick.
-She slid into the first available seat at the Ravenclaw table while Flitwick said something quick to her and then continued on his way to the staff table.
+She rolled her eyes and pointed to the tall, blonde haired girl who just walked into the Great Hall with Professor Flitwick.
+She slid into the first available seat at the Ravenclaw table while Flitwick said something to her before he continued on his way to the staff table.

 “There she is!
 Weird that she's come in so late though,” Lily said with relief in her voice.
 “I’ll catch her when the sorting is done.”

-With that the four girls turned to the front for a new year was about to be signaled to begin.
-None of them knew what to expect this year or what was waiting for them, but as the hat opened its slit to sing optimism crept into their dreams for this year had to be better than the last.
-New beginnings always meant that it seemed.
-Mary sighed and letting her hair cascade down her back her grip on the bench below her loosened a little.
+With that, the four girls turned to the front for the new year that was about to be begin.
+None of them knew what to expect or what was waiting for them, but as the hat opened its slit to sing, rare found optimism wrapped itself around them.
+Mary sighed, and still holding tightly onto the bench below, she prayed for release all the while knowing that memories were cheap, it was the forgetting bit that cost everything.

-All recognizable work belongs to JKR and no copywright infringement intended.
+All recognizable work belongs to JKR and no copyright infringement intended.